 If the driver was at fault, there may be police documents that need to be dealt with, and witness statements to be collected.
 Let’s say 2 hours at $50.
 Hopefully the driver won’t get any demerit points that means their licence is suspended or disqualified otherwise you’ve either got the hassle of helping apply for a limited licence, or you’ll need to recruit and train someone else which is yet another cost.

 If it’s possible for you to get a replacement vehicle that’s covered by your insurance company then you’ll have a couple of hours of downtime going to pick that up and take it back.

 There are some direct costs for your employee who may be charged for the ambulance plus any specialist treatment required to recover from the injuries.

-If the crash is deemed to have resulted in workplace negligence on the part of the company, Worksafe could get involved.
-The fines for contravening the Health and Safety at Work Act 2015 can be extreme – enough to put a small company out of business.
+If the crash is deemed to have resulted in workplace negligence on the part of the company, the Police or Worksafe could prosecute you under the Health and Safety at Work Act 2015.
+The fines for contravening the Act can be extreme – enough to put a small company out of business.
 They tend to start in the low five-figure range and can top out in the millions.